 The continued vomiting caused by ipecac could also prevent children from keeping down the activated charcoal they may be given in the emergency room.
 Charcoal binds to poison and keeps it out of the bloodstream.
 There are also some substances, such as drain cleaner, that shouldn't be made to come back up because they do more damage.

-The FDA in 2014 recommended that ipecac syrup continue to be sold as an over-the-counter product in bottles of 1 fluid ounce.
+In 2014, the FDA recommended that ipecac syrup continue to be sold as an over-the-counter product in bottles of 1 fluid ounce.

 Poisoning prevention and treatment